os2loop/profile/README.md

 `/admin/structure/menu/manage/main-menu`, click “translate” next to the “Create post” item and translate the item to “Opret spørgsmål” or something similar.

+#### Notifications

+Loop can send out notifications when new content (questions, answers, documents) is added or existing content is updated.

+Go to `/admin/config/loop/notifications` to define which content types to send out notification for and to define mail notification templates.

 #### Optional Loop modules